apache/predictionio/docs/manual/source/install/config-datastore.html.md

 Changing Storage Setup
 ===================

 PredictionIO relies on a data store to store its metadata.
-At the moment, PredictionIO's storage layer supports both [Elasticsearch](http://www.elasticsearch.org/) and [MongoDB](http://www.mongodb.org/).
-Make sure you have one of these running and functioning properly on your computer.
+At the moment, PredictionIO's storage layer supports [Elasticsearch](http://www.elasticsearch.org/).
+Make sure you have it running and functioning properly on your computer.

 1. If you are using Elasticsearch at the localhost and its default settings, you may stop here.